-Someone’s going to have to sort out your estate after your passing, and having a Will should make their job easier – so even if you don’t do it for yourself, you’re doing it for those you leave behind.
+Someone’s going to have to sort out your estate after your passing, and having a Will is intended to make their job easier – so even if you don’t do it for yourself, you really should be doing it for the friends and family that you leave behind.

-Having a valid Will is the best way to ensure that your assets Will be taken care of and distributed as you intended.
-Otherwise, your estate Will be distributed according to the law in your State.
+Having a valid Will is the best way to ensure that your assets will be taken care of and distributed as you intended.
+Otherwise, your estate will be distributed according to the law in your State.
 For many of our clients, the applicable law is that of the state of New South Wales, Australia.